Empire State Aerosciences Museum: Exhibits

 ESAM's two galleries contain more fragile aircraft, detailed models, artifacts, memorabilia and photographs.
-Other exhibits include the Amelia Earhart Exhibit, the DePischoff "flying motorcycle", and a 32' scale model of the Japanese World War II aircraft carrier Akagi.
+Other exhibits include the Amelia Earhart Exhibit, the DePischoff "flying motorcycle", and a 32' scale model of the Japanese World War II aircraft carrier Akagi, used in the film Tora!
+Tora!
+Tora!
 There are also several interactive displays.
 In addition, the museum houses the Wallace Holbrook Restoration Center which treats aircraft in various stages of restoration.
 Examples on display indoors include: